whl97/LS-Score/README.md

-The implementation of LS-Score proposed in <u>Unsupervised Reference-Free Summary Quality Evaluation via Contrastive Learning</u>
+The implementation of LS-Score proposed in *Unsupervised Reference-Free Summary Quality Evaluation via Contrastive Learning*